 PSI uses Lighthouse to analyze the given URL, generating a performance score that estimates the page's performance on different metrics, including: First Contentful Paint, Largest Contentful Paint, Speed Index, Cumulative Layout Shift, Time to Interactive, and Total Blocking Time.

 Each metric is scored and labeled with a icon:

-- Good is indicated with a green check mark
+- Good is indicated with a green circle

-- Needs Improvement is indicated with orange informational circle
+- Needs Improvement is indicated with amber informational square

 - Poor is indicated with a red warning triangle

 At the top of the section, PSI provides a score which summarizes the page’s simulated performance.
 This score is determined by running Lighthouse to collect and analyze diagnostic information about the page.
 A score of 90 or above is considered good.
 50 to 90 is a score that needs improvement, and below 50 is considered poor.

 Lighthouse separates its audits into three sections:

 - Opportunities provide suggestions how to improve the page’s performance metrics.
 Each suggestion in this section estimates how much faster the page will load if the improvement is implemented.

 - Diagnostics provide additional information about how a page adheres to best practices for web development.